MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

         reject    .*Reg.*
         accept    .*GRIB.*

+        varTimeOffset -5m
         directory /mylocaldirectory/${YYYYMMDD}/mydailies
         accept    .*observations.*

+In the last example above, the *varTimeOffset* will modify the evaluation of YYYYMMDD to be 5m in the past.
 One can also specify variable substitutions to be performed on arguments to the directory option, with the use of *${..}* notation: